The Second Coming

 What is my role?

-These underlying inquiries
+These are the underlying inquiries

-lie beneath the tales and stories
+that lie beneath the tales and stories

 I tell here . . .